dhess/mellon/mellon-server/README.md

 # mellon-server

-`mellon-server` wraps a `mellon` controller in a web service.
+`mellon-server` wraps a `mellon` controller in a REST web service.
 Like the `mellon` controller interface, the `mellon-server` web API is quite simple.
 There are only 3 methods:

 * `GET /time` returns the system time on the server.
 This is made available for diagnostic purposes, primarily to ensure the server